nworb-cire/discord-bot/README.md

 uv tool run pre-commit install --hook-type pre-commit
 ```

 The hook runs `uv run pytest tests` on each commit.
 Set `SKIP=unit-tests` when committing if you need to bypass it temporarily.
+The hook pins `UV_CACHE_DIR=.uv-cache` so it can write inside the repo sandbox.

 ## Contributing